 PLEASE NOTE: This article accurately explains expungement and sealing of records, and the expungement process in Ohio.
 However, when it comes to specific details about Ohio expungement laws, this article discusses the rules that were in place in 2019.
-For a discussion of even more recent updates to the expungement laws in Ohio, you read our post “Updated Laws on Sealing and Expungement in Ohio.”
+For a discussion of even more recent updates to the expungement laws in Ohio, you can read our post “Updated Laws on Sealing and Expungement in Ohio.”

 At Dearie, Fischer & Mathews, LLC, we know that good people make mistakes, which can sometimes land them in Court and even in jail or prison.
 Unfortunately, even after you have paid your debt to society, a charge or conviction on your record can complicate many aspects of your life, including getting a new job, obtaining certain professional licenses, obtaining housing, and gaining admission to schools.